And the winner is … YOU!

 But don’t take too long because you’ve got to get yourself (along with your own bodyweight in bespoke silk tailoring) up to the podium.

 Now square up to that ballroom full of faces and imagine a few million more watching you on TV.
 And a few billion others who’ll watch the You Tube clip in the years to come if you blow it.
-Your big moment has arrived and if you’re going to survive it in style, you need a few pointers.
+Your big moment has arrived and if you’re going to survive it in style, you need a few acceptance speech tips.

 Follow our 10 top tips for a winning winner’s speech: